-In the 1950s besides working at the Joslin Clinic, White was also an assistant professor at Harvard University Medical School in Boston, Massachusetts as well as Tufts University Medical School.
+In the 1950s besides working at the Joslin Center, White was also an assistant professor at Harvard University Medical School in Boston, Massachusetts as well as Tufts University Medical School.
 In 1960, White was the first woman to receive the Banting Medal, the American Diabetes Association's highest award.
 The award named after Edward Banting, the first person to discover insulin and use it as a treatment for diabetes.
 In 1960, White gave the Banting Memorial lecture where she talked about juvenile diabetes, diabetes that occurs before the age of fifteen.
-Her close work with children at the Joslin Clinic and caring for pregnant diabetic women were the main motivations of her lecture.
+Her close work with children at the Joslin Center and caring for pregnant diabetic women were the main motivations of her lecture.

 In 1978, White published her classification of obstetric diabetes in the American Journal of Obstetrics and Gynecology.
 Obstetric diabetes, later called gestational diabetes, is diabetes that occurs in women when they become pregnant.
 White also invented the White classification, which first separated gestational diabetes in two categories: diet controlled, and medication controlled.
 The third category was diabetes that existed before pregnancy, which was then further broken down into nine categories.
 It depended on age, duration, and other metabolic factors.
 This method is widely used to assess maternal and fetal risk.
 This classification makes it possible to distinguish between gestational diabetes and diabetes that occurs before pregnancy.

 White observed that many of the infants of diabetic mothers died when carried to term.
 In diabetic pregnant women, most stillbirths occurred in the thirty-fifth week or later of pregnancy.
 Infants born to diabetic mothers were typically larger compared to babies of non-diabetic mothers.
 White hypothesized that if these babies delivered a few weeks to a month before normal gestation, they would be closer to a normal size.
 In addition, she hypothesized that an early delivery would prevent fetal stillbirth.
 White tested her hypothesis and the results were extremely successful.
 During her fifty years of work and research, White handled over 2,200 deliveries of diabetic women, and managed over 10,000 cases of juvenile diabetes.
-When she began working at the Joslin’s Diabetic Clinic, the survival rate of a fetus born from a diabetic mother was fifty-four percent.
+When she began working at the Joslin’s Diabetic Center, the survival rate of a fetus born from a diabetic mother was fifty-four percent.
 By the time she retired in 1975, the survival rate had increased to ninety-seven percent.
 White achieved this using her technique of early delivery for diabetic pregnant women.